2017 US Monetary Policy Forum

 This annual conference brings together academics, market economists, and policy makers.
 The conference is sponsored by the Initiative on Global Markets at the University of Chicago Booth School of Business.

 The conference began with the 2017 report titled "Deflating Inflation Expectations: The Implications of Inflation's Simple Dynamics," by Stephen Cecchetti (Brandeis), Michael Feroli (J. P. Morgan), Peter Hooper (Deutsche Bank), Anil Kashyap (University of Chicago), and Kim Schoenholtz (NYU Stern).

 The report was discussed by the following:

-The conference concluded with a panel discussion on international monetary policy synchronization and included:
+The conference continued with a panel on the lessons from countries’ experiences with negative interest rates and included:

 The full participant list is available here.